sczopek/A-B-Testing-Python-SQLite-/README.md

 A/B testing to investigate personal loan data. using Python and SQLite

 This software demos Evan Miller's A/B testing algorithm using Lending Club Loan Data.
 An overview for each file is given, followed by some project notes including a getting started and installation guide.
 The A/B testing algorithm is validated by confirming that personal loans with lower credit grades have a statistically higher charge off rate.
 A letter grade, "A" - "G", is associated with each loans credit worthiness.
-An 11% difference in total number of charged offs, between one letter grade and loans given at two letter grades below the first (e.g. "A" vs "C" grades), was the effect size that was tested for.
-(There weren't enough samples to provide enough statistical power to detect a 10% difference.)
+An 11% difference charged offs was the effect size tested for between loans of one letter grade and loans written at two letter grades lower (e.g. "A" vs "C" grades), which allows for validation of the A/B algorithm because of the large expected difference in charge offs between letter grades.
+(There weren't enough samples to provide enough statistical power to detect a 10% difference, which is why a 11% effect size was chosen.)
 The algorithm was able to detect a statistically significant difference between loans of different letter grades, and did not detect a statistically significant difference between loans of the same letter grades.